FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 You have three options to specify what you would like to do:

-* **Keep project folder files:**
+* **Take the files from your project folder:**
-If a file exists both in your local folder and on Simplifier, then your local file will be taken.
+If a file exists both in your project folder and on Simplifier, then your local file will be taken.
 Files that exist only on Simplifier will be deleted.
-* **Keep Simplifier project files:**
+* **Take the files from Simplifier:**
-If a file exists both in your local folder and on Simplifier, then the Simplifier file will be taken.
+If a file exists both in your project folder and on Simplifier, then the Simplifier file will be taken.
-Files that exist only in your local folder will be deleted.
+Files that exist only in your project folder will be deleted.
-* **Let me choose which files to keep**
+* **Let me choose which file changes to keep**

 Click `Advanced view` to show a list of all conflicting file changes.
 When you have selected the option